netuitive-community-packages/netuitive-packages-aws-rds/README.md

 ###Version 1.3.1

-* Minor cleanup to the RDS Overview dashboard.
+* Minor cleanup to the RDS Summary dashboard.

 ###Version 1.3.0